Web-based Information Science Education

 - Host Institution Parameters: Students must agree to the course parameters of the host institution including course management tools, grading, and dates of term.

 - Technology: You must have access to technology necessary for completion of course.

-- Grade Alignment: Marks given by the host institution offering the course will be converted to UBC marks using only the WISE Marking Matrix.
-Please read over this document carefully as it will be the sole source used to convert marks from WISE institutions to UBC marks.
+Please read over this conversion table carefully as it will be the sole source used to convert marks from WISE institutions to UBC marks.
 No information from instructors beyond the actual mark submitted to WISE will be used in the conversion to UBC percentage marks.
 If a given institution is not shown on the matrix then the information for an institution with the same marking scheme will be used.